Home

 The Winemakers of Rutherglen classify their fortified wines into four groups depending largely on the age and therefore the richness and complexity of the wines.
 At the bottom is Rutherglen Tokay (or Muscat) then there is Classic Tokay, then Grand Tokay, then Rare Tokay.
 The prices rise accordingly, but you get more than your money's worth at every point.

-The Muscadelle grape variety can be used to make dry white wines but its use for this purpose in Australia has largely disappeared.
+The Muscadelle grape variety can be used to make dry white wines but its use for this purpose in Australia is relatively uncommon.

 • All Saints Estate Rutherglen